 Crosby Chapel COVID-19 Exposure Control, Mitigation and Recovery Plan in accordance with CDC and Washington State guidelines for Indoors and Outdoors

-Washington State Phase 2: Indoor Gatherings Limited to 25% capacity
+Washington State Phase 3: Indoor Gatherings Limited to 50% capacity (200 Persons for Crosby)

 Coming and Going:

 - Please perform self screening prior to coming to church.
 If you feel sick for any reason, have a temperature of 100.4F or more, or see that your children do not feel well, please do not come to church.
 If you have been in contact with someone within the last 14 day who has tested positive for COVID-19, please do not come to church.
 Call the church, and we will pray for your health, and help you view and/or listen to the sermon online or on a CD.

 - Please, greet each other with a friendly smile and “Hello”.

 - When possible, maintain at least 6 feet between you and your fellow congregant, unless that person is in your immediate household.

 - These areas of the church will be cleaned and sanitized prior to and after Sunday Worship Service:

 o Doors in all of these spaces

 - All spaces used outside of Sunday Worship will be sanitized.

 - Soap is provided for use in each bathroom for washing hands.